Justin Warner: Career

 Starting October 31, 2016, Warner, along with a few others acting as staff, created a new cooking show on Twitch.tv known as Chefshock, "Shockingly Real, Shockingly Live, and just plain Shockingly Delicious.", where he cooks live from his home kitchen from completely raw ingredients with viewers encouraged to cook along and ask questions.
 Questions are often presented to Warner by a moderator who shares in eating the finished results, while those that cook along and post their own progress pictures are featured throughout the show during lulls in the cooking process.
 Ingredients required to cook along at home are shared a week in advance, usually through the use of google documents to allow those that wish to participate time to gather them.

 Personal life

-In 2004, Justin married his high school sweetheart, Jessica Hinze.
-They lived together in Colorado until their divorce in 2007.
 On June 29, 2015, Justin Warner married his fiancée Brooke Sweeten.